gitextensions/gitextensions/CONTRIBUTING.md

 ﻿# Contributing to Git Extensions

+:exclamation: As of 23 January 2019 all submissions to this project must be done under [The Developer Certificate of Origin](contributors.txt).
+You must sign it with your pull request, if you've not done so before.

 GitExtensions is a project with a long history, made possible by [hundreds of contributors](https://github.com/gitextensions/gitextensions/graphs/contributors).

 We welcome contributions including: